Want to save tons of time on dinner prep? Grab your friends and some favorite recipes and start a freezer meal group. Here’s how!

 Three months in, and WOW!
 It’s made a huge difference in reducing my dinnertime stress.
 About two nights a week, I just pull something out to defrost and reheat while I prep a few simple sides.

-Want to start your own freezer meal co-op?
-The moms in my group showed me the ropes and shared their best tips on having a successful co-op:
+Want to start your own freezer meal group?
+The moms in my group showed me the ropes and shared their best tips on having a successful swap:

 1. Agree on 1-2 recipes that each person will make.
 Plan for a variety of meats and a balance between meals like soups, casseroles, main dish meats, and meatless recipes.